-- What is the problem? - What populations, schools, or geographic areas will be served by the project? - What are the goals and objectives of the project?
+- What is the problem? - What Title I schools will be served by the project? - What are the goals and objectives of the project?
 (For brevity, these should be paraphrased.) - What strategies are to be employed to address the problem? - Who are the partners, and what are the roles of each?